-Print design is a specialised field in the commercial art and graphic design industry.
-Print designers work in varied industries, including the magazine, publishing, and textile industries.
-From catalogue and brochure design to billboard and branding, print designers are niche in a heavily digitised world.
+Print design is a specialised field in the commercial art and graphic design work.
+Print designers work in varied industry, including the magazine, book, greeting cards and textile industries.
+From catalogue and magazine design to billboard and branding, print designers are niche in a heavily digitised world.

 Are you a designer interested in expanding your skills?
 Have you always wanted to be a part of the traditional marketing world?
 Let’s take a look at what print design is, and how to boost your design career.